Skip to Content

 Oh, tuxedos and shorthaired cats are the purrfect match.
 British Shorthair cats are one of the oldest breeds out there and they’re no strangers to sporting curious tuxedo markings from time to time.

+Before you even think to compare them to American Shorthair cats, know that they’re completely different from one another.
+British shorthair cats are fluffier, stubbier, and rounder than their American counterparts.
 They’re energetic and easygoing.
 They’re perfect for anyone who’s searching for an undemanding and easy-to-care-for pet.
 They are also known as “teddy bears of the feline world” which gives them an advantage against other felines.

-4. Persian cat
+4. Persian Cat

 Everyone already adores Persian cats because they’re warm-hearted, sweet-tempered, and gentle, but we’re even more excited about the fact that Persian cats can create kittens with tuxedo markings, too.
+Even though we’re fans of all breeds we mentioned beforehand, we’re swooning over the thought of tuxedo Persians with flowy coats and smooshed faces.

 And, to make matters even better, Persian cats are charming and charismatic which means they’re guaranteed to make you obsessed with them.
 As a matter of fact, Persian cats are one of the cutest, cuddliest breeds we’ve ever written about.
 What are you waiting for?!
 Go get your tuxedo Persian ASAP!